 BREAKFAST: In 2003, actor Paul Giamatti portrayed legendary Clevelander and comic book series creator Harvey Pekar in the film "American Splendor."
 Make way to Shay’s Restaurant the authentically Cleveland breakfast joint where — in both the movie and real life — Pekar convinced Robert Crumb to be his illustrator.

 MORNING: Grab your cape and tights!
 It’s time to check out the Cleveland Museum of Art and its renowned collection of more than 30,000 works of art — free of charge.
-The museum’s opulent, 39,000-square-foot, three-story, glass-enclosed atrium was depicted as the SHIELD headquarters in the 2014 high-action blockbuster "Captain America: Winter Soldier."
+The museum’s opulent, 39,000-square-foot, three-story, glass-enclosed atrium was depicted as the SHIELD headquarters in the 2014 high-action blockbuster "Captain America: Winter Soldier," directed by native Clevelanders Joe and Anthony Russo, who went on from here to break box office records with the "Avengers" franchise.

 LUNCH: Tommy’s Restaurant in Coventry Village boasts a menu of whole, healthy foods (long before it was the cool thing to do) and was once a stomping ground for Harvey Pekar.
 After you’ve had one of Tommy’s famous milkshakes, gander down Coventry Avenue, which was a set location for the 2012 Nickelodeon movie "Fun Size," starring Victoria Justice.

-AFTERNOON: In 2002, the film "Welcome to Collinwood" hit theaters.
+AFTERNOON: In 2002, the Russo Brothers' debut film "Welcome to Collinwood" hit theaters.
 Starring William H. Macy, Isaiah Washington, Sam Rockwell, Michael Jeter and George Clooney, the comedy — set in the very neighborhood for which it was named — tells the story of a group of nitwit delinquents who epically fail at becoming criminals.
-As an added bonus, it was written and directed by native Clevelanders the Russo Brothers, who also shot "Captain America: The Winter Soldier" in their hometown before they moved on to break box offices with the "Avengers" franchise.
 Head to Collinwood’s funky Waterloo Arts District featuring music venue Beachland Ballroom and vinyl shop Blue Arrow Records.

 DINNER: Escargots, foie gras, crème brulee and frog legs.
 It’s all the rage at fine dining establishment EDWINS Leadership & Restaurant Institute.
 The restaurant is featured in an Academy Award-nominated documentary “Knife Skills,” which tells the story of the challenges of opening a restaurant staffed primarily by formerly incarcerated adults who are mostly new to the hospitality industry and classic French cuisine.